rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 -   **Account owner** - The account owner is the primary contact for the account and has full permissions to execute all capabilities for every product available.
-Each account is allowed only one account owner.
+Each account has a single account owner.

 -   **Account user** - The account user is a user that has been added by the account owner and has been assigned to specific product or